IBM/MAX-ResNet-50/training/README.md

 ## Collect Data for Training

-Collect RGB images encoded as jpeg or png containing objects that need to be classified.
+Collect RGB images encoded as `jpeg` or `png` containing objects to be classified.
 Make sure the training images have large variations in angle, resolution, lighting and background so that they generalize well with the test data.
-Using 100s or 1000s of images would provide better results.
+Use a reasonably large number if images per class to provide better results.

 Create folders equal to number of classes.
 Folder names should be same as the class names.
 For example if we need to classify dog and cat images, create two folders with names `dog` and `cat` and place `dog` and `cat` images in the